 2. Time Saver

-Perhaps one of the greatest reasons to consider a first look.
-Having a first look saves time.
-Once you have your few moments together for your first look you can jump right into your bridal party portraits + group pictures.
-Not just you are fresh, your crew is gleaming has well.
-No tear influenced makeup smears, no messy hair from walking down and back up the aisle.
-I even have some couples that opt to knock out family photos before the ceremony.
-Seeing each other in a first look frees up time to mingle + spend time with your guests during cocktail hour.
-Just like that.
+Perhaps one of the greatest reasons to consider a first look: having a first look saves time.
+Once you have your few moments together for your first look you can jump right into your bridal party portraits, friend + group pictures.
+I even have some couples that opt to knock out all family photos before the ceremony.
+We can always pickup after the ceremony if we run out of time but we can get the bulk of them and maximize time doing other fun things with your guests.
+Easy.

 3. Your Own Little Private Moment